apache/systemds/docs/dml-language-reference.md

 ### Operators

-SystemML follows same associativity and precedence order as R as described in below table.
+SystemDS follows same associativity and precedence order as R as described in below table.
 The dimensions of the input matrices need to match the operator semantics, otherwise an exception will be raised at compile time.
 When one of the operands is a matrix and the other operand is a scalar value, the operation is performed cell-wise on the matrix using the scalar operand.

 **Table 1**: Operators